brajeshwar/brajeshwar.github.io/_posts/2004/2004-03-18-macromedia-up-in-arms-against-piracy.md

----
-layout: post
-title: Macromedia up in arms against piracy
+# Macromedia up in arms against piracy
----

 "I was wondering if you can throw any light on Macromedia's anti-piracy initiative in India.
 I believe some users (in Mumbai atleast) have received letters from Macromedia urging them to purchase licences."
 This was an e-mail I received from a person few days back.
 And early today morning one of my friend called me up saying he just got a Notification letter from Macromedia, India to start buying licences of Macromedia Softwares if they haven't already.
 About a year ago or so, I was called up by some representative of Macromedia, India and told me I am using pirated copies because my name was not listed in their book where they keep records of persons/companies who bought softwares from them.
 Well, I told them nicely that I got my copies from Macromedia HQ itself and what I used are all legal ones.
 And all software bought by me so far are all online and I have never bought anything from India itself.